rpgtex/DND-5e-LaTeX-Template/README.md

  - Create more elegant solution for spacing before and after boxes (using \vspace is rather rigid when two boxes follow in a row)
  - Add subtitle option for boxes
  - Sort out box-decals when boxes break column or page
+ - Look into adding the ability to add large images to the document.
+There are some documents made with InDesign out there that accomplish this quite well.

 ### Image Credit